 Black cohosh is one of the traditional herbs used by Native American Indians to treat illnesses.
 Some say it could aid in kidney problems and rheumatism.
 While some women also use it to relieve hot flashes during menopause.
 Learn more about the herb and why more people choose it as an alternative cure.

 What is Black Cohosh?

 Black cohosh, Actaea racemosa, can be cultivated as a medicinal plant.
-It is widely used as treatment in United States, Australia, Germany, and other regions of Europe.
-In Germany it is an approved alternative treatment for hormonal problems.
+It is widely used as a treatment in the United States, Australia, Germany, and other regions of Europe.
+In Germany, it is an approved alternative treatment for hormonal problems.

 It is a flowering herb that likes to be under the shade and often grows very slowly.
 It is usually found within the small woodland openings, and its roots and rhizomes are used for medicinal purposes.
 It is also known as black snakeroot, black bugbane, or fairy candle.

 You can grow it in your garden.
 You can make a bitter dark tea by brewing the cleaned, dried root of this herb.
 If you don’t have the time to watch over your plants, some roots may be available in the market as they have grown popular worldwide.
 The herb may also be available in the market as an extract, as capsules and other supplement forms.

 Black Cohosh for Menopause

 Early German studies claim that Black cohosh could alleviate menopausal symptoms like hot flashes, sleep problems, vaginal dryness, anxiety, and night sweating.
 A study published in the US National Library of Medicine National Institutes of Health in 2013 showed that Black Cohosh can help lower the vasomotor (hot flashes and night sweats), psychiatric (anxiety and depression), physical (fatigue and sleep disturbance) and sexual (low libido and vaginal dryness) symptoms of menopause.

 How it works in the body is still unknown.
-However, researchers concluded that it contains a potent chemical that has very similar structure to estrogen that attaches itself to particular receptors in the body, which cause its effects for menopausal symptoms relief.
+However, researchers concluded that it contains a potent chemical that has a very similar structure to estrogen that attaches itself to particular receptors in the body, which causes its effects for menopausal symptoms relief.
 Studies regarding the action of black cohosh in the body are still being conducted.